tamarin-prover/tamarin-prover/manual/src/003_example.md

-current theory (including partial proofs if they exist), `Actions` and the sub-bullet `Show source` shows the theory's source code, and `Options` allows you to configure the level of details in the graph visualisation (see below for examples).
+current theory (including partial proofs if they exist), `Actions` and the sub-bullet `Show source` shows the theory's source code, and `Options` allows you to configure the level of details in the graph visualization (see below for examples).

 If you click on `Message theory` on the left, you should see the following: